SweedJesus/sjMacro/README.md

     -   0 = don't care
     -   1 = friend only
     -   2 = enemy only
--   Healing spells can generally only be cast on units of reaction 5 or higher
+-   Healing spells can only be cast on neutral or friendly units/players
 -   Returns the [unitID](http://wowprogramming.com/docs/api_types#unitID) of
     the target the spell was casted on (unfortunately regardless of whether the spell actually cast; can't think of a way to address this)